-This year's valuation has both positives and negatives.
-On the negative side, the investment performance during fiscal year 2020 created a loss on the actuarial value of assets which resulted in the unfunded actuarial accrued liability increasing more than expected.
-However, on the positive side the amortization piece of the City Contribution Rate is still a credit resulting in a total rate less than the corridor midpoint.
+This year's valuation has been very positive.
+The investment performance during fiscal year 2021 continues to create gains on the actuarial value of assets which resulted in the unfunded actuarial accrued liability decreasing rather than increasing as expected.
+Furthermore, there are substantial deferred investment gains yet to be recognized.
+These deferred investment gains will be available to offset future investment shortfalls, or to further improve the funded status of the System as they are recognized in the future.
+In addition, the amortization piece of the City Contribution Rate is now a significant credit resulting in a total rate several percent of pay less than the corridor midpoint.

-The System's funded status decreased from 59.3% to 59.2%.
+The System's funded status increased from 62.8% to 65.8%.

 The calculated City Contribution Rate is less than the normal cost and less than the Corridor Midpoint.
-However, because the System is less than 90% funded the City Contribution Rate is set equal to the Corridor Midpoint determined by the Initial RSVS at 8.41% of pay.
+However, because the System is less than 90% funded the City Contribution Rate is set equal to the Corridor Midpoint determined by the Initial RSVS at 8.48% of pay.

-There was a small actuarial liability experience gain mostly due to a lower than assumed cost of living adjustment (to be paid in 2021).
-However, there was an actuarial loss on assets.
-Combined these resulted in a liability loss layer being established for fiscal year end 2020.
-The liability loss layer from this year's valuation in combination with the liability gain layers from the prior years' valuations, produce a net annual amortization credit of 0.55%.
+There was a small actuarial liability experience loss mostly due to a higher than assumed cost of living adjustment (to be paid in 2023).
+However, there was a large actuarial gain on assets.
+Combined, these resulted in a liability gain layer being established for fiscal year end 2022.
+The liability gain layer from this year's valuation in combination with the prior liability gain/loss layers from the prior years' valuations, produce a net annual amortization credit of 3.31%.